Najib Tarif: International career

 In June 2019, Najib was due to link up with the national team for the 2022 World Cup qualification matches against Mongolia, but pulled himself out of contention.

 Najib played in three friendly games for Brunei in 2022, against Malaysia away in May and against both the Maldives and Laos home in October.
 He also played in both matches of the 2022 AFF Mitsubishi Electric Cup qualifying against Timor-Leste, where the Wasps prevailed 6–3 on aggregate to qualify for the regional tournament for the first time in 26 years.
 In the group stage, he played twice against powerhouses Thailand and Indonesia, both resulting in losses for Brunei.

+Although named in the 25-man Brunei squad for the 2026 World Cup qualification matches against Indonesia in October 2023, as well as featuring in previous friendly matches in the year, Najib was left out of the matchday squad in both games.
+He was restored in the national team setup in June 2024 when the team was made up of almost entirely DPMM FC and led by their current head coach Rui Capela against Sri Lanka for two matches.
+He was fielded in both games as the Wasps claimed a double victory over the Lankans.

+Under caretaker coach Jamie McAllister, Najib was selected for both the play-offs for the third round of the 2027 Asian Cup qualification and the 2024 ASEAN Championship qualification.
+He managed two starts against Timor-Leste for the latter assignment in October which finished 0–1 in aggregate to the opponents.